dhfbk/itaca-processing/annotation_guidelines/ITACA-IJCoL_annotation_guidelines.md

 >In Ferrari (2024), entry *Connettivo*, there is a small different in relation with what is to be linked by connectives.
 >"Le istruzioni offerte dal connettivo si articolano in una componente relazionale e una componente concettuale.
 Da una parte indicano all’interlocutore di collegare **le unità del testo** -- a seconda dei casi, **unità informative, enunciati, movimenti testuali** -- e dall'altra codificano il concetto che definisce il tipo di relazione logico-argomentativa veicolata [...]"

-Relational component: *what are the 'arguments' of a connective*?
 * events
 * linguistic acts of textual composition (inference, correction, etc.)